navidstuv/NuClick/README.md

  ## Inference:
- Download weights for nuceues segmentation from [here]( https://drive.google.com/open?id=1MGjZs_-2Xo1W9NZqbq_5XLP-VbIo-ltA) and save it inside `weights` folder:
+ Download weights for nuclues segmentation from [here]( https://drive.google.com/open?id=1MGjZs_-2Xo1W9NZqbq_5XLP-VbIo-ltA) and save it inside `weights` folder:
  * Set `application` in the `config.py`
  * Run `test.py` to use the interface.